terra-money/docs/docs/Concepts/glossary.md

 ## Fees

-- **Gas fees**: Compute fees added on to each transaction to avoid spamming.
+- **Gas**: Compute fees added on to all transactions to avoid spamming.
 Validators set minimum gas prices and reject transactions that have implied gas prices below this threshold.

-- **Stability fees**: Fees added on to each transaction to provide stability in the market.
-The fee for swapping Terra stablecoin denominations is called a Tobin tax.
-Exchanges between Terra and Luna are subject to a spread fee.
+- **Stability fee**: A fee added to any Terra stablecoin transaction excluding [market swaps](#market-swaps).
+Stability fees are capped at 1 SDT and are also referred to as taxes.

+- **Spread fee**: A variable fee on any transaction between Terra and Luna.

+- **Tobin tax**: A fee on any transaction between Terra stablecoin denominations.

 For more information on fees, visit the [fees on Terra](/Concepts/Fees.md) page.